alandmoore/wcgbrowser/README.rst

 allow_external_content False              Whether or not to allow non-html content, e.g. PDF files.
 If this is true, you need to specify a content handler for the MIME type or a 404 error, "Network Error", or blank page will likely be displayed to the user. navigation_layout      (see below)        Sets the layout of the navigation bar.
-See the detailed explanation below. allow_plugins          False              If true, enables the use of plugins like flash, java, etc.
+See the detailed explanation below. allow_plugins          False              If true, enables the use of plugins like flash, java, etc. window_size            (empty)            If set, and if fullscreen is //not// set, make the window default to this size.
+Can be <width>x<height> (e.g. 800x600) or 'max' for maximized.
 ====================== ===============    ===============================================================================================================================================================================================================================================================

 Bookmarks